There are some substantial differences between User Testing e lo Usability Testing: methods, targets and even phase of use in the life cycle of a...

 User Experience vs Usability: what is the difference?

-Usability and User Experience are those terms that by intuition it's easy to say they are different things.
-But then, when you have to explain the difference, the doubts start.
+Usability and UX are terms that, by intuition, it's easy to say they are different.
+But then, when you explain the difference, the doubts start.

 In the field of UX, many terms are often confused.
 User Experience (UX), User Interface (UI), Customer Experience (CX), Usability are terms that people can intuitively say they mean different things, but can't really explain the difference.
 Today, let's focus on the difference between Usability and User Experience.